-1. Date and time of the discharge: 2.
-Location of the discharge: 3.
-Name of the site, facility or operation: Name, mailing address, and telephone number of: A. Person or persons causing or responsible for the discharge: B. Owner and operator of the site, facility or operation: A. Telson of persons causing of responsible for the discharge. b.
-Owner and operator of the site, radility of operation.
-Type and amount of each oil or hazardous substance discharged: 6.
-Cause of the discharge: 7.
-Description of any environmental damage caused by the discharge of or containment, to the extent the damage can be identified:
+Date and time of the discharge:

+2. Location of the discharge:

+Name of the site, facility or operation:

+Name, mailing address, and telephone number of: A. Person or persons causing or responsible for the discharge: B. Owner and operator of the site, facility or operation:

+.

+5. Type and amount of each oil or hazardous substance discharged:

+6. Cause of the discharge:

+7. Description of any environmental damage caused by the discharge or containment, to the extent the damage can be identified: